 a.
-PRODUCTION DEVELOPMENT: There is no agricultural GE product development for commercialization purposes in Algeria.
+PRODUCTION DEVELOPMENT: There is no agricultural GE product development for

-- b.
+- commercialization purposes in Algeria. - b.
 COMMERCIAL PRODUCTION: There is no commercialization of genetically engineered plant material in Algeria - c.
-EXPORTS: N/A - d.
-IMPORTS: There are no imports of genetically engineered (GE) plant material. - e.
+EXPORTS: N/A d.
+IMPORTS: N/A - e.
 FOOD AID RECIPIENT COUNTRIES: Algeria does not benefit from any food aid programs because of its higher per capita income and adequate fiscal resources. - f.
-TRADE BARRIERS: Presently, there are currently no known barriers that would affect exports.
+TRADE BARRIERS: The Ministry of Agriculture issued a decree in 2000 that prohibits importation, production, distribution, and commercialization as well as utilization of GE plant materials (live plants or pieces of live plants, including their dormant buds, tendrils, grafts, tubers, rhizomes, cuttings, shoots, seeds intended for propagation and reproduction) except for research purposes, (Decree of December 24, 2000 (published in the Official Journal on January 7, 2001).